 Best Ways to Capitalize on the Cold in Minneapolis Northwest

-As the temperature drops, Minneapolis Northwest heats up with festivals, shows and plenty of exhilarating winter activities.
-From skijoring with your dog to making ice sculptures and strolling the beautifully lit, snow-covered streets, here are ways to celebrate and rejoice in the cold weather here.
+As the temperature drops, Minneapolis Northwest heats up with exhilarating winter activities, performances and festivals.
+From skijoring with your dog to ice skating and strolling the beautifully lit, snow-covered streets, here are ways to celebrate and rejoice in the cold weather.

 Outdoor Activities to Embrace the Cold

-Ice skating at the Maple Grove Ice Loop
+Ice Skating at the Central Park Ice Loop

 Tired of going around in circles at the skating rink?
-Try the ice-skating trail at Maple Grove’s Central Park instead, and take in the picturesque park views from the meandering 800-foot loop.
-The Central Park ice-skating trail is the first of its kind in Minnesota, and is one of the few in North America – it really is a sight to see and experience!
+Try the Central Park Ice Loop at Maple Grove’s Central Park and take in picturesque park views from the meandering 800-foot loop.
+The ice-skating trail is the only one of its kind in Minnesota and is one of the few in North America – it really is a sight to see and experience!
 Entrance is free, and skates are available to rent.

 Skijoring at Eagle Lake Regional Park

-If you’ve done dog sledding, you might know what skijoring is—but if not— it’s not as difficult as it sounds.
-Grab your Nordic skis and your leash for your dog and you’re halfway there!
-Add some harnesses and arctic grade bungees, and you are all set.
-If you’re apprehensive about trying out the sport, don’t worry; Skijoring Basic classes are offered at Three Rivers Park District.
+If you’ve done dog sledding, you might know what skijoring is, but if not, don’t worry – it’s not as difficult as it sounds.
+Grab your Nordic skis and leash for your dog and you’re halfway there!
+Add some harnesses and arctic grade bungees, and you’re all set.
+If you’re apprehensive about trying out the sport, Skijoring Basic classes are offered at Three Rivers Park District.
 In addition to skijoring, you can also go cross-country skiing and snowshoeing at the 230-acre Eagle Lake Regional Park.